ncsu-cga/research.package/_pages/software-architecture.md

 ## Limitations

-Research Package currently supports only a few [answer formats](answer-formats) which can be put on the separate pages or combined in one page (using a `FormStep`).
+Research Package currently supports only a few [answer formats](answer-formats) which can be put on separate pages or combined in one page (using a `FormStep`).
 Moreover, currently only `OrderedTask` is available meaning that branching and navigating between steps and questions are not supported (yet).

 Nonetheless, we are constantly working on the package so these features, as well as more type of questions will be implemeted in the future.